mctrl-io/mctrl/projects/android.md

 ::: article
 ::: paragraph
 ::: text
-## Which Lectures and Free Rooms are around me?
+## Which Lectures and Free Rooms are nearby?

 &nbsp;

 With this question in mind, we built a unique Android app, focussing on an easy and accessible way to get location aware information.

+&nbsp;

 In the app, the user can search any buildings around them for running courses as well as free rooms.